nixlim/zetmem/docs/infrastructure/deployment.md

-# A-MEM MCP Server Deployment Guide
+# ZetMem MCP Server Deployment Guide

 ## Overview

-The A-MEM MCP Server is deployed as a containerized microservices architecture using Docker and Docker Compose.
+The ZetMem MCP Server is deployed as a containerized microservices architecture using Docker and Docker Compose.
 This guide provides comprehensive instructions for deploying the system in various environments.

 ## Architecture Overview